gareth-d85/javaScript-journal/README.md

 1. Varaiables. (confidence level 7)

-   You Var, let and more as I come across them
+   Var, let and more as I come across them

 2. Functions. (confidence level 4)